-Located 35 kilometers from the heart of the capital Amman, QAIA was inaugurated in 1983 to become Jordan's key gateway to the world.
-By 2012, the airport was serving 6.2 million passengers as well as providing air cargo and other aviation support services.
-The airport extends across 19 million square meters and includes two parallel runways 3,660 meters in length, 61 meters in width and with a separation of 1,446 square meters.
+Located 35 kilometers from the heart of the capital, Amman, QAIA was established in 1983 to serve as Jordan's main and largest airport - providing passenger, air cargo and aviation support services.
+QAIA comprises two parallel runways that are 3,660 meters in length and 61 meters in width, with a separation of 1,446 square meters.